 The existing investors should hold their investments tight.
 Remember, this period when coronavirus is crashing the global markets is just a stress test.
 Nothing more.
 Don’t let your emotions lead you, don’t sell your shares in a panic.
 Sell only if you have some urgent need for cash.

 It’s impossible to pick the market bottom.
 Resist those thoughts.
 If you want to trade the stocks you can learn more in the “Two Fold Formula” book.
-Also, you can check it with Etoro virtual trading system.
+Also, you can check it with our preferred trading platform.

 Coronavirus is crashing the global markets, that’s the reaction of the market to the spreading of a pandemic.
 From some point of view, it was expected.
 A virus outbreak can cause many problems.
 From day-to-day individual activity to global productivity.
 This new COVID-19 virus changes the economic outputs since it is progressing in almost every part of the globe.